komxun/Cpp-in-21-days-Part1/README.md

 // Define a new variable of type 'Color'
 Color thisFlower;
-thisFlower = RED;   // This create a constant thisFlower with the value 100
+thisFlower = RED;   // This creates a constant thisFlower with the value 100
 ```
 In this example, RED = 100, BLUE = 101, GREEN = 500, WHITE = 501, BLACK = 700